 - However, a study by Robin and his colleagues (2003) published in the journal Oncology Research, revealed that the first hematopoietic stem cells have a vascular endothelial (inner surface of blood vessels)/mesenchymal (mesoderm al embryonic) origin.

-- Robin and his colleagues found out that these stem cells are produced in the aorta-gonads-mesonephros (AGM) region, dorsal aorta, and the inner portion of the embryo.
+- Robin experiment found out that these stem cells are produced in the aorta-gonads-mesonephros (AGM) region, dorsal aorta, and the inner portion of the embryo.
 Aside from that, they were also observed to originate from the yolk sac and umbilical arteries.

 - After that, they expand in the liver of the fetus before taking over the bone marrow prior to birth.